jjasghar/vmware_reddit_bot/README.md

 ## Scope

 This is a simple branding bot for VMware.
-This periodic checks a few subreddits then comments when someone spells VMware as `VMWare`.
+This periodically checks a few subreddits then comments when someone spells VMware as `VMWare`.

 ## Running